 Also, you want your examples to be relevant to THEIR needs.
 So prepare by studying the job description, and then mention things that will be relevant for this particular job!

-“One of the biggest areas I was responsible for in my last job was to ensure our website had as close to 100% uptime as possible.
-I achieved the best result in our company’s 29 year history last year by making some key changes and optimizations immediately after being hired.
+“One of the biggest areas I was responsible for in my last job was to ensure our website had as close to 100% up-time as possible.
+I achieved the best result in our company’s 29-year history last year by making some key changes and optimizations immediately after being hired.
 I saw on your job description that you seem to be looking for someone who can do similar work for you.
 Your company is in a similar stage to my last employer when they hired me – in terms of size and growth.
-So it’s definitely something I could help with immediately in this role.”
+So it’s something I could help with immediately in this role.”

 Do NOT give a number here.
 If you say a number that’s too high, you’ll scare them off.
 If you go too low, you’ll hurt your negotiating power later.
 It’s a no-win situation for you.
 They’re not even sure they want to hire you or continue interviewing you yet, so you have no leverage.
 They’re just gathering info that will help them.

-The best strategy for this phone interview question is to tell them you don’t have a number in mind yet.
+The best strategy for this interview question is to tell them you don’t have a number in mind yet.
 That way, they can’t push you or pressure you with multiple questions.

 “I don’t have a specific number in mind.
 Right now I’m focused on finding the position that’s the best fit for my skills and my career.
-Once I’ve done that, I’m willing to consider an offer you feel is fair.”
+Once I’ve done that, I’m willing to consider any offer you feel is fair.”

-Want more help?
-Here’s a full article on how to answer (or not answer) salary expectation questions.
+If you want more help, here’s a full article on how to answer salary expectations questions.

 If they ask this late in a face-to-face interview, it’s a sign your interview went well.
 However, if you’re hearing it in a phone interview, they’re usually just trying to get a sense of your availability and current job hunt situation.